collin80/GEVCU/readme.eclipse.txt

 How to get the Eclipse IDE running with GEVCU:

-* Install 32-bit version of "Eclipse IDE for C/C++ Developers Eclipse IDE for C/C++ Developers"
+* Install 32-bit version of Java JRE/JDK and "Eclipse IDE for C/C++ Developers Eclipse IDE for C/C++ Developers"
-* Start eclipse with a new workspace
+* Start eclipse with a new workspace and 32-bit JDK ("eclipse -vm <path to 32-bit jre>/bin")
 * Install Arduino plug-in from http://www.baeyens.it/eclipse/V2 (Important: un-check "Group items by category" to see the plugin)
 * Restart eclipse if asked
 * Window -> Preferences -> C/C++ -> File Types -> New -> Pattern: *.ino  Type: C++ Source File